 For some women, drinking cumin tea stimulates contractions and can cause the cervix to start to dilate.
 If you find that it doesn’t work for you, rest assured that cumin tea can at least help with digestion and has enough iron in it to reduce anemia during pregnancy.

-Even if cumin tea doesn’t help get you closer to delivering your babies, it does have numerous health benefits.
+Even if drinking cumin tea to induce labor doesn’t help get you closer to delivering your babies, it does have numerous health benefits.
 These include:

 If you have an existing medical condition or if your pregnancy is considered high risk, please don’t attempt to induce labor on your own, even if you’re using natural methods.
 And definitely, don’t try to kickstart labor before 40 weeks.